mattearly/CustomArkLootDrops/README.md

 * New Structure: Tek Forcefield
 * New Structures: Tek Tileset & Tek Doors
 * Rocket Launcher & C4 rebalance: C4 now does approximately 70% more damage to Structures than Rockets.
 Rocket Launcher can no longer have Item Stats (though its base Damage has been increased 20% to compensate).
 Rocket Turrets now take a slight amount of damage when they fire, and can not fire under 5% HP.

+Change pillbox drops to logout/spawn point drops (add 1 bed)
+Remove quality from rocket launchers as it no longer applies.

 BOTH
 - [ ] Add Archaeopteryx Egg - spawn code: PrimalItemConsumable_Egg_Archa_C